Kathryn Casey

 Kathryn Casey is an American writer of mystery novels and non-fiction books.
 She is best known for writing She Wanted It All, which recounts the case of Celeste Beard, who married an Austin multimillionaire only to convince her lesbian lover, Tracey Tarlton, to kill him.

 Early life and education

-In 1980, Casey moved with her husband to Texas.
-She attended the University of Houston and earned a degree in journalism.
+In 1980, Casey moved with her husband to Texas, where she attended the University of Houston and earned a degree in journalism.

 Career

 In 1984, Casey began writing as an intern at the now-defunct Houston City Magazine.
 She left two years later as a senior editor.
 She then worked for two years as editor of Ultra, a regional magazine geared toward wealthy Texans.

 Casey wrote for Ladies' Home Journal, where she was a contributing editor for 18 years, as well as More (magazine), TV Guide, Rolling Stone, Seventeen, Reader's Digest, and Texas Monthly.
 During her years as a magazine journalist, Casey interviewed celebrities in the movie, television, and recording industry, plus presidents and first ladies.
 She covered subjects ranging from the Oklahoma City bombing, the aftermath of 9/11, and Hurricane Katrina, to infertility and the McCaughey Septuplets.

 Casey's articles often examined sensational crimes.
 In the early 1990s, one case she covered for Ladies' Home Journal bout a serial rapist attacking Houston-area women, resulted in her first book, The Rapist's Wife.
 After its release, Casey concentrated on writing nonfiction, fact-based crime books.

 Her seventh true-crime book covered the Matt Baker case in Waco, Texas, about the Baptist minister who was convicted of killing his wife and staging it to look like a suicide.
 Baker, sentenced to 65 years, resides in the Allan B. Polunsky Unit, a Texas state prison.
 Cy-Fair Magazine, upon the July 2012 release of the book Deadly Little Secrets, covered the Baker case and others in a feature article about Casey.
 The Houston Chronicle also covered the release of the book.
 Deadly Little Secrets was the inspiration for the film Sins of the Preacher, which aired on the Lifetime television network in September 2013.